maxmind/getting-started-with-mmdb/blog-post.md

 }
 ```

 We see that our `description` and our `Hash` of user data is returned exactly as we initially provided it.
 But what about Klaus, is he also in the database?
-Sure:

 ```
 vagrant@precise64:/vagrant$ perl examples/02-reader.pl 8.8.8.0